MediciPrime/4C-Workflow/README.md

 	- Also note how keeping the raw data and reference genome in the recommend folders shortens the path to the file location.

-Before continuing please make sure your directory structure looks *exactly* like the image below.
+Before continuing please ensure that your directory structure looks *exactly* like the image below.
 If it's not then 4C-Workflow will not know where to find the necessary information.

 ![Final_Directory](https://github.com/MediciPrime/Repository-Images/blob/master/final_directory.png)